ImageMagick/Usage-Markdown/compose/index.md

 [![\[IM Output\]](compose_rejoin.png)](compose_rejoin.png)

 Erasing part of an image is not an easy task in any graphics program.
-For example a "`-draw`" operation can only add color to an image.
+For example, a "`-draw`" operation can only add color to an image.
 It will not remove color once it has been applied to your canvas.
 Think of a painter who is painting some advertising on a glass door or window.
 He, or she, can add paint, but can't remove paint, by painting over it.